surifirstpin/biplus_documentation/docs/README.md

 #### Better Insights across all Domains

-Bi+ Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.
+Acubi Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.

 # Acubi in Action

-####
-Advanced Analytics
+####   Advanced Analytics

 Drive your business with better decision-making with more meaningful and forward-looking insights from your data.